How to Recognize a Superior Divorce Lawyer

 G. General court decorum and “batting order.”

 In addition to all the formal rules above, there is a general, formal, custom and practice about how to behave in a Courtroom.
 Moreover, there is an established “batting order” about who goes first and what happens next.
-As with the rules of procedure above, not knowing the lineup and being prepared for the proper order can have severe consequences.
+As with the rules of procedure above, not knowing the lineup and being prepared for the proper order can have dire consequences.

 Like direct examination, cross-examination has its own set of rules and protocols, and techniques on how to effectively destroy an unfavorable witness.
 (The rules of direct and cross-examination are generally encompassed within the rules of evidence but because of the skill and technique required to do it well is a separate study, they’re broken out separately here.)
+They require a lot of preparation to do well but are extremely effective.
+Done poorly . . . well, as one commentator noted, “Cross-examinations are more often suicidal than homicidal.”

 J. Protocols and techniques for making effective opening and closing statements.